-Luckily, the 5 things I hate about traveling don’t outweigh the 5 things I love about it.
+Things I Love About Traveling – Luckily, the things I adore about traveling, such as experiencing new cultures, outweigh the hassles.
 Having the ability to travel around the world is one of the most amazing things in the world, there are so many awesome things to learn, and help us grow.

-I’m almost obsessed with meeting and learning about new cultures, I absolutely love it.
-They’re interesting, often (to me) strange, provoking and always have something to teach.
-I learn so much by visiting places with a different culture than my own, I also find that by understanding the culture you can understand why the people are the way they are – on such a deep level.
+I learn so much by visiting places with a different culture than my own.
+I also find that by understanding the culture, you can understand why the people are the way they are – on such a deeper level.
+No matter where in the world your travels take you, you’ll find the culture interesting, often very different from your own, and thought-provoking.
+There is always something cultures teach you if you are open to learning.